 It is not known if a pregnant woman with COVID-19 can pass the virus that causes COVID-19 to her fetus or baby during pregnancy or delivery.
-No infants born to mothers with COVID-19 have tested positive for the COVID-19 virus.
-In these cases, which are a small number, the virus was not found in samples of amniotic fluid or breastmilk.
+Some babies have tested positive for the virus shortly after birth, however, it is unknown if these babies got the virus before, during, or after birth.

 If a pregnant woman has COVID-19 during pregnancy, will it hurt the baby?

 It is unknown at this time what if any risk is posed to infants of a pregnant woman who has COVID-19.
-There have been a small number of reported problems with pregnancy or delivery (e.g. preterm birth) in babies born to mothers who tested positive for COVID-19 during their pregnancy.
-However, it is not clear that these outcomes were related to maternal infection.
+There have been a small number of reported problems with pregnancy or delivery (e.g., preterm birth) in babies born to mothers who tested positive for COVID-19 during their pregnancy.
+However, it is not clear that these outcomes were related to the virus.

 Are infants born to mothers with COVID-19 during pregnancy at increased risk for adverse outcomes?

-- Practice respiratory hygiene during feeding, wearing a mask where available;
+- Practice respiratory hygiene during feeding, wearing a cloth face covering,

 Yes.
 Close contact and early, exclusive breastfeeding help a baby to thrive.
 You should be supported to:

 Last updated: 6/17/2020